Organisers Barlow Promotions Ltd t/a BCAC.

 - The awards ceremony will take place at the event HQ at the time set by the organisers.

 - If any team is excluded from the competition no refund shall be given.
 If a team has to cancel their entry a refund will only be given if an alternative team can fill their reserved entry.
-If you fail to pay your required balance 28 days before the qualifier and without informing the organisers in writing then your full deposit will be lost.
-In the event of a notified cancellation an administration charge of £50.00 will be levied.
+Please see our T&C for any admin charges.

 - All competitors must behave in a courteous manor at all times.
 Use of foul and threatening language, excessive consumption of alcohol and/or use of recreational drugs will not be tolerated and will result in a red card.